jayprophit/QVA-v1/docs/architecture/security_architecture.md

 ## Monitoring and Response

+### Invocation (Mangala Shloka)
+_Om, may security be perfected in all layers._

+May security be perfected in all layers.

 ### Security Information and Event Management (SIEM)
 - **Log Collection**: Comprehensive gathering of security-relevant information
 - **Correlation Rules**: Pattern recognition across diverse data sources